MindPersephone/picture_browser/README.md

 ## Development

-Mostly a normal rust project, cargo build etc, however be careful when editing the index.html template.
+Mostly a normal rust and html project, raw javascript, cargo build etc, however be careful when editing the index.html template.
 Sometimes editors like to reformat the template fields that use the `{{value}}` markers also being used as blocks css and javascript.
 This can cause problems around the background colour.
-Note that in vs code pressing ctrl+k then ctrl+shift+s will save without triggering the formatter.
+Note that in vs code pressing ctrl+k then ctrl+shift+s will save without triggering the formatter (at least in windows).

 Logging is controlled by [env_logger](https://docs.rs/env_logger/latest/env_logger/).
 See the docs for it for configuring log levels and so on.

+Also note that the index.html page is a single file page.
+Everything must be in the one file.
+It *MUST NOT* load any files from outside of local host, and even then it should only be loading the images that it has been asked to load.

 ### Design requirements